 If you are looking for information on ongoing and completed clinical trials, which databases should you use?
 What value do you get from working with more than one source of published clinical trial data?
-Given the wealth of clinical trials available in ClinicalTrials.gov, is there additional insight to be gained by including data from other public and commercial trial databases?
+Given the wealth of clinical trials available in ClinicalTrials.gov, is there additional insight to be gained by adding sources like EU Clinical Trials (EudraCT), WHO International Clinical Trials Registry Platform (ICTRP), Citeline TrialTrove, Thomson Cortellis Trials Intelligence and Adis Clinical Trials Insight?